Makqsi/icc-mercado/NOTES.md

 - choose attention label color (XX)
 - Solve 1_test design
 - When hitting the attention vbox set all stars back to 0
+- Disable Back button when entering the test
+- Add label under the title (with stages) when reflection is off
+- Solve alignment in Home tab

 http://www.iconsdb.com/